ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 Interaction through queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Internally, the tracer represents the interrogations it receives as
+Internally, the tracer represents the queries it receives as
 :py:class:`~ska_tango_testing.integration.query.EventQuery` objects.
 You
 can do the same by creating your own queries and evaluating them using the
 :py:meth:`~ska_tango_testing.integration.TangoEventTracer.evaluate_query`
 method.

 :py:class:`~ska_tango_testing.integration.query.EventQuery` represents an
-interrogation over events received by the tracer or that will be received
+query over events received by the tracer or that will be received
 in the future.
-Every time you make an interrogation to the tracer (e.g.,
+Every time you make an query to the tracer (e.g.,
 when you call the
 :py:class:`~ska_tango_testing.integration.TangoEventTracer.query_events`
 method or a custom assertion), a query